FirmwGuy/CEP/docs/L0_KERNEL/topics/DEVELOPER-HANDBOOK.md

 - Toolchain: gcc + Meson/Ninja on MSYS2 UCRT64 and Manjaro works out of the box; fallback Makefile uses `gcc + make`.
 - CFLAGS are tuned for this codebase: assertions are used heavily; do not strip them while developing.
+- During instrumentation, prefer staging breadcrumbs inside a temporary `meta/debug` child (for example, on the active OPS dossier) instead of dumping to stderr; scrub the branch once the fix ships so the tree stays clean.

 ### Kernel Concepts (L0)
 - cepID: 64-bit value encoded with naming bits.
 Supports multiple naming modes: word (lowercase), acronym (upper), reference, numeric.
 Helpers convert to/from compact encodings.